kemitchell/detree.js/README.md

     question: 'Do you want anything back from your users?',
     answers: {
       No: {
-        // End with the given result.
+        // End with the given decision.
-        result: 'CC0-1.0'
+        decision: 'CC0-1.0'
       },
       Yes: {
         // Go to the `attribution` question.